Frequently Asked Questions about Acupuncture and Chiropractic

 What if I don't want my neck/back cracked?

 There are many ways we can work together towards optimal wellness.
 For those who do not like it, no pressure, we have other treatment options.
 Nothing will ever be done without your permission.
 We can use an activator, we can use mobilizations, and we can use end-range-loading techniques.
 We have modalities available including therapeutic ultrasound, interferential current, and low-level-laser.
 Acupuncture and Oriental Medicine offer many more additional treatment options including: needle acupuncture, gua sha, fire cupping, moxabustion, tui na, and laser-puncture.
-There is more to healthcare than drugs and surgery.

 What is Acupuncture?